 Made at Hugo House Fellows

-Selected by an anonymous advisory panel of writers, our six Made fellows for 2016–2017 will spend the year working on a proposed project while honing their craft in complimentary Hugo House classes, meeting with writers-in-residence Anastacia Tolbert and Sonora Jha, workshopping each other’s writing, and making use of private writing offices in the House.
+Selected by an anonymous advisory panel of writers, our six Made fellows for 2016–2017 will spend the year working on a proposed project while honing their craft in complimentary Hugo House classes, meeting with writers-in-residence Anastacia-Renee and Sonora Jha, workshopping each other’s writing, and making use of private writing offices in the House.
 The fellows will also give two readings: one at the half-year point and another at the culmination of the fellowship.
 More information on the fellowship can be found here.

 Congratulations to our new fellows: poet and writer Gabrielle Bates; queer transgender poet and performer Raye Stoeve; writer and memoirist Katie Lee Ellison, writer and co-founder of the annual small press and independent publishing festival APRIL, Willie Fitzgerald; multilingual poet Shankar Narayan; and writer Beryl Clark.